Brand renovation lessons from Shakespeare and Disney

 1. The enduring power of great stories

-Both shows illustrate the enduring power of great stories.
+Both shows illustrate the enduring power of great stories for brand renovation.
 Twelth Night was first performed over 400 years ago, and yet the tale of a love triangle and mistaken identity is still relevant today.
 “Godwin’s revival is very much a production for our times,” comments the FT here in their review.
 The theme of ‘gender fluidity’ and same-sex relationships is absolutely current.
 And there are also some classic lines that have stood the test of time: “Some are born great.
 Some achieve greatness.
 And some have greatness thrust upon them,” is a phrase still used today, for example.

 Disney’s animated movie version of Beauty & The Beast was released in 1991, but the original fairy tale was written way back in 1740.
 And yet the story still has broad appeal across both ages and regions of the world, as Disney’s European CMO Tricia Wilber explains in this interview.
 Indeed, the story of a young girl who is strong, independent and fighting against sexual discrimination is bang up to date.
 And distinctive ‘properties’ have also been retained, including Belle’s yellow dress and the red rose.